Scaling AI to enterprise requires unlearning everything

 Why does this keep winning?
 Centralized teams lose touch with business needs.
 Fully embedded teams reinvent the wheel fifty times and create ungovernable chaos.
 The hub and spoke model holds both in tension, productively.

-JPMorgan now has over 200,000 employees onboarded onto its LLM Suite, with roughly half actively using it daily and a Machine Learning Center of Excellence acting as a central hub where expert ML scientists work alongside different business units.
+JPMorgan now has over 200,000 employees onboarded onto its LLM Suite.
+Roughly half actively use it daily.
+A Machine Learning Center of Excellence acts as a central hub where expert ML scientists work alongside different business units.
 Consistent standards.
 Connection to diverse business needs.
 That’s the pattern.
 Spotify runs something similar: a central ML platform team provides algorithms and infrastructure as a service, while product squads include embedded data scientists who use those services.
 Central standards, local execution, clear accountability.

 The reporting structure matters more than most teams expect.
 Successful organizations have AI leadership reporting to the CTO with genuine connections to business unit leaders.
 Not buried three levels down in IT.
 Not isolated in a research lab.